julianfaraway/shortsummary/README.md

 components are computed and found in `lmodsum`.
 If you don't save the output, it is printed using `print.summary.lm()` - this is the function I have modified.

+Also, it would appear that one only has the opportunity replace these functions at the beginning of the session.
+Once you have already used the built-in version of the function, you can no longer change it and loading my package will have no effect.

 # Alternatives

 One can just write your own version of `print.summary.lm()`.
 I did this in my [faraway](https://github.com/julianfaraway/faraway) R package which I used in the second edition of my two red R books.
+This would be the officially recommended way to deal with this issue.
 This produces:

 ```
 > library(faraway)